Back

 Breathing and Relaxation Techniques

-• Box Breathing: Inhale for four counts, hold for four, exhale for four, and hold for four, repeated for 60-90 seconds, to activate the body's calming mechanism.
+• Box Breathing: Inhale for four counts, hold for four counts, exhale for four counts, and hold for four counts.
+This is repeated for 60 to 90 seconds to activate the body's calming mechanism.

-• Physiological Sigh: Two quick inhales through the nose followed by an exhale through the mouth serves as a quick circuit breaker.
+• Physiological Sigh: Two quick inhales through the nose followed by an exhale through the mouth.

-• Progressive Muscle Relaxation (PMR): Systematically tensing muscles (e.g., toes, calves, thighs) for 5-10 seconds and then completely releasing the tension for 15-20 seconds, moving up the body.
+• Progressive Muscle Relaxation (PMR): Systematically tensing muscle groups for 5-10 seconds, then releasing the tension for 15-20 seconds.

 Movement Ideas

-• A 10-minute walk, especially in a natural environment.
+• A 10-minute walk, particularly in a natural environment.

-• One minute of jumping jacks or other body movements.
+• One minute of jumping jacks or other repetitive body movements.

 Mindfulness Ideas